Wings Like Eagles helps to provide life-saving helicopters and air coordination to disasters in southern Africa, starting in Mozambique.

 Wings Like Eagles has allies with helicopters based in South Africa.
 Our potential area for relief flights is focused on Mozambique but also extends into Malawi, Tanzania and Zambia.

 The people in these countries have very low average incomes and are frequently affected by natural disasters.
 There are also many in remote areas.
 This means that when disaster strikes it can take weeks for supplies to arrive by road.

 So, by using our locally-based helicopter and, where possible, by organising other helicopters, Wings Like Eagles can provide an early response to emergencies and save lives.

 Of course it is satisfying for us when we save a life.
-This may be by flying a doctor, medical supplies or food into the heart of a stricken community.
+This may be achieved by flying a doctor, medical supplies or food into the heart of a stricken community.
 And we enjoy making direct contact with the people we are helping.
 It is a special privilege.

 But there are other, less obvious ways in which a helicopter can help.
-For example, aid experts get an eagle eye view by flying over the disaster.
+For example, aid experts get an eagle-eye view by flying over the disaster.
 This means efficient boat, truck and air rescue plans can be made.
 And if a journalist gets quickly to a disaster they can rapidly send the story around the world.
-More timely donations to the aid organisations may result, and so the people affected can get more help, more quickly.
+More timely donations to aid organisations may result, and so the people affected can get more help, more quickly.
 That is great!